mcqueenjordan/mcqueenjordan.github.io/index.md

 - I'll be in Mountain View, CA for the foreseeable future
 - I'm looking for my dream home
-- I plan to return to Japan soon
+- I plan to travel to Japan again soon
 - I want to take [some symbolic systems classes][symsys-stanford]

 [symsys-stanford]: https://symsys.stanford.edu